 The program is meant for individuals who wish to earn an MA in Special Education with Initial Certification and who have previously earned an undergraduate degree in an education-related field or have professional experience with special needs populations.
 The program includes a student teaching component.

-The Special Education Endorsement (LBS I) program is designed for teachers who hold a current Illinois licensure and wish to earn an endorsement in special education.
+The Special Education Endorsement program is designed for teachers who hold a current Illinois licensure and wish to earn a Learning Behavior Specialist I (LBS I) Endorsement.
 A student teaching or internship experience is not required.

 The program prepares individuals who hold a current Illinois administrative professional educator license for administrative roles in the special education field.
 Candidates seeking the endorsement must complete all coursework and pass the Director of Special Education Exam #180.

 - Program length: MA in Special Education (47 semester hours); MA in Special Education with Initial Licensure (53 semester hours); Special Education Endorsement (18 semester hours); Director of Special Education Endorsement (12 semester hours)

 - Program type: Master of Arts (with or without initial licensure) or Endorsement

 - Location Options: Main campus or Woodstock Center

 - If you have a teaching license, you can pursue the MA in Special Education or the Special Education Endorsement.
 If you have a principal endorsement, you can pursue the Director of Special Education Endorsement.

 - If you do not have a teaching license, you can pursue the MA in Special Education with Initial Licensure.

 - All four programs allow you to continue working full-time.